Poison (Final Fight): Gender

-Designs

-Yasuda referenced western fashion magazines for Poison and Roxy's designs, specifically Jeanne Basone's appearance as "Hollywood" in professional wrestling magazine G.L.O.W. #1.
-Poison is shown to be a woman with long, rugged, pink hair.
-She wears a black cap, a choker, cutoff, blue jean-shorts, red high-heels, and a tanktop cut just below her breasts.
-In Final Fight Revenge and some artworks, her hair is shown to be purple instead.
-She wears several armbands around her right arm and has chains and a pair of handcuffs suspended off her shorts.
-Final Fight Revenge features her also possessing a whip used in attacks, though the character has not been shown with one in other titles or artwork (other than Street Fighter X Tekken and Ultra Street Fighter IV).
-Poison stands about 5 feet 9 inches (175 cm) tall and has bust/waist/hip measurements of 35-25-35" (88-66-89 cm).
+Alternate designs

 Poison was given a secondary outfit for Capcom Fighting All-Stars alongside her primary classic attire.
 Made of shiny, silvery material it consisted of boots that extended halfway up her thighs and a combined sleeveless shirt/short skirt with a plunging neckline.
 Gloves and a small hairband were also added, as well as a belt, with the handcuffs hanging off of it.
 Her arm straps were removed, though the strap around her neck remained.
+This design was originally created by Street Fighter III character designer Jun Ikawa as a possible outfit for her appearance in the series.
+It was included as her secondary outfit Street Fighter IV, changed to green with a matching military cap and long gloves.

-The concept art section of the promotional comic for Final Fight: Streetwise showcases an unused Poison redesign by Trent Kaniuga for the game.
+Though not appearing in Final Fight: Streetwise, the concept art section of the promotional comic for the game showcases an unused Poison redesign by Trent Kaniuga.
 The design features red hair, a red micro skirt showing a hint of underwear, a jacket, a button-up white shirt showing some of her abdomen, black high-heeled boots, a gold belt, and a wool cap.
 In August 2006, Kaniuga revealed three additional alternate designs on ConceptArt.org's internet forum; one being the classic look; another being a white button-up shirt with red pants, high-heels, and short hair; and the third keeping the high-heels and pants, but adding shades, returning her hair to full length and swapping the shirt for a jacket with deep cleavage.
 All four designs use the same color scheme, belt, and handcuffs.
+In a later video, Kaniuga stated he was concerned he had made her skirt too short, but laughingly noted "there wasn't too much resistance from the team on that though."